649000/subtracker-rest-api/README.md

 ## Performance Note

-The hosted service uses AWS App Runner which may have different performance characteristics compared to the previous hosting platform.
+When deployed, the service would use AWS App Runner which may have different performance characteristics compared to local development environments.
 Initial requests may experience delays while the service initializes.